kylegenova/best-of-many/readme.md

 # When running Best-of-Many, use a Unix-style relative path for the
 # location of the program file as well.
 ```

-\*Disclaimer: I understand the irony of requiring the optimal solution as part of the input to the program.